Questions about the ITT/AV Program?

 Annual Performance Reporting

-For the first performance period of January 1, 2021, to December 31, 2021, producers are required to make best efforts to ensure that at least 55% of ITT/AV is processed, refurbished or reused.
-Each year, you, or your PRO, will have to report on the extent to which you were able to achieve your management requirement.
+For the 2022 performance period, producers are required to make best efforts to ensure that at least 55% of ITT/AV supplied into Ontario is processed, refurbished or reused.
+For more information on minimum management requirements for future years, review this FAQ.
+Each year, you, or your PRO will have to report on the extent to which you were able to achieve your management requirement.

-You, or your PRO on your behalf, are required to report the following information annually:
+You, or your PRO(s) on your behalf, are required to report the following information annually in RPRA’s Registry :

 - Total weight of ITT/AV collected